Jump to main content

 Figure 6.
 The scratch code for a single cell cycle will be repeated until the cancer mutation threshold is met.

-7. Run your model at least ten times.
-Each time, record in your lab notebook how many cell cycles it takes for a cancer to appear.
-You can also try running the model here:
+6. Run your model at least ten times.
+Each time, record in your lab notebook how many cell cycles (Number of Cell Cycles) it takes for a cancer to appear.
+You can also run the model integrated into the webpage here:

 Modifying the Cancer Disease Model